Chiral vortex-line liquid of three-dimensional interacting Bose systems with moat dispersion: Field theory of the chiral vortex-line liquid

 The dependence on curvature suggests that the emergent gauge fields in 3D statistical gauge theories may be linked to gravitational effects.

 In the fermionization approach to spin systems~\cite{sedrakyan-2012,sedrakyan-2015-1, sedrakyan-2015-2}, one typically resorts to a mean-field approximation based on the homogeneous density of particles or vortices, leading to a constant CS magnetic field.
-From Eq. (\ref{B-1}), it is clear that with the vector potential ${\bf H}={\bf \nabla} \times {\bf A}$, we can not have a constant magnetic field based on the constant density of fluxes.
-However, one can fix it by introducing a manifold $\mathcal{M}$ with a non-dynamical metric $g_{ab}^{(3)}$ which is independent of time, under which the components of vectors $\mathbf{A}$ and $\mathbf{H}$ in the orthonormal basis become $\mathcal{A}^{\bar{a}}$ and $\mathcal{H}^{\bar{a}}$ with $\bar{a}=1,2,3$.
+From Eq. (\ref{B-1}), it is clear that with the vector potential ${\bf H}={\bf \nabla} \times {\bf A}$, we cannot have a constant magnetic field based on the constant density of fluxes.
+However, it can be fixed by introducing a manifold $\mathcal{M}$ with a non-dynamical metric $g_{ab}^{(3)}$ which is independent of time, under which the components of vectors $\mathbf{A}$ and $\mathbf{H}$ in the orthonormal basis become $\mathcal{A}^{\bar{a}}$ and $\mathcal{H}^{\bar{a}}$ with $\bar{a}=1,2,3$.
 The general relation between ${\cal A}^{\bar{a}}$ and ${\cal H}^{\bar{a}}$ is

 where $\mathbf{e}_{\bar{a}}^{~a}$ is the deribein (vielbein in 3D) satisfying $g^{(3)}_{ab} \mathbf{e}^{~a}_{\bar{a}} \mathbf{e}^{~b}_{\bar{b}} = \delta_{\bar{a}\bar{b}}$, the affine connection acts on a vector $V^{a}$ as $\nabla_{a} V^{b} = \partial_{a} V^{b} + \Gamma^{b}_{~ac}V^{c}$ with $\Gamma^{b}_{~ac}$ being the Christoffel symbols, and $g^{(3)}$ is the determinant of the metric $g_{ab}^{(3)}$.Throughout the paper, we used the convention that Latin letters $a,b,c,...$ are 3D Euclidean space indices, barred letters $\bar{a},\bar{b},\bar{c},...$are the coordinate chart indices of the 3D curved space, and Greek letters $\mu, \nu, \rho, ...$ are the coordinate chart indices of the (3+1)D curved space.